vieiramesquita/PhotoSSPG/README.md

   --output_image final_projection.png \
   --degree_step 30
 ```

+A photo from a Lizard
 ![A photo from a Lizard](lizard.jpg)

+A photo from a Lizard
 ![A photo from a Lizard after the Spherical Sinusoidal Projection](lizard_projected_image.png)

 ## How It Works